supercid/techdocs-wiki-tmp/Basic:-Minimum-Product-Tagging.md

 ```

 When the entirety of the product metadata is tagged, Nosto is able to crawl your site and build a 1:1 replica of your product catalog but in this basic example, you will need to use an alternative mechanism for synchronising your catalog with Nosto.

+**Note:** If you do use this approach, your account-manager must disable crawling for your account.
+Failure to do so will result in a broken catalog replica.

 ### Via an API